mechmotum/Magic-Formula-89/README.md

 3. Modello_Pac89_Fy
 4. Modello_Pac89_Mz

 (5.)
 WriteYaml (just in case you want to convert OptParameter struct from .mat to .yaml.
 You can find functions and instruction here: https://github.com/ewiger/yamlmatlab.git .
-If you were not interested in yaml files, please comment the lines in the script
+If you were not interested in yaml files, please comment the lines in the script.

 ## Plot_Pac89
 This script is intended for plotting only.
 It plots the Magic Formula fitting curves for the selected tyre.